madman-bob/Smart-Fruit/README.rst

   eg. For ``feature_types = [Number(), Label(['red', 'green', 'blue'])]``, we may take values such as ``(0, 'red')``, and ``(1, 'blue')``.

+- ``Tag()`` - A feature that is ignored when making predictions.
+Useful for keeping track of ID numbers.

+  Accepts any Python value.

 Requirements
 ------------